jvprosser/CDE-Iceberg-demo/README.md

 3. Start a terminal and execute `bash -x setup.sh`. - This takes longer than is desireable....
 4. ( If this is a git branch, execute `git checkout <branchname>` )
 5. Load the EDA notebook and step through most of it.
-6. Start another session with a workbench
+6. Start another session with a workbench running Spark3
 7. Get the first snapshot ID from HUE and assign it to `first_snapshot` at the top
 >I'm using the first snapshot because I always want to train the model using the same dataset